MikeDacre/nvim/README.md

 `:PlugInstall` again, this is because there are slightly different plugins in vim and nvim to provide the same functionality.

+**Note**: The tmux plugins will only be installed if you are in a tmux environment, so make sure that you are inside tmux if you want to install or update those plugins.

 Two plugins are controlled by environmental variables, the autocompleter, which defaults to deoplete and switches to YouCompleteMe if `$VIM_YCM` is set, and markdown-preview, which requires the rust language and is only on if